EUDAT-Training/B2SHARE-Training/deploy/04_Installation.md

 ### Set environment variables
 B2SHARE requires several environment variables that are used by the Docker containers to run.
 These need to be known before the containers are started.

 You can run add each variable using the `export` command individually, but it might be easier to create a file `setenv.sh` somewhere on your system or to add the environment variables directly to your `.bash_profile` file.
 It is advisable to enclose all values between single quotes to avoid problems in interpretation of these values.
+For your convenience, a template `setenv.sh` can be [downloaded](./setenv.sh) from this repository.

 - Add the B2ACCESS OAuth client username and password: